With sea turtle and manatee sightings on the rise on Georgia’s coast, boaters should be on the lookout for these big and rare animals.

 Tips on what to watch for in the coast’s murky waters differ.
-A “footprint” of swirls may mark a 1-ton manatee underwater.
+A “footprint” of swirls may mark a 9-foot-long manatee underwater.
 A 300-pound loggerhead sea turtle may show only its head when it surfaces.
-Sea turtles spend more time on the surface in spring, which puts them at greater risk of being hit by a boat.
+Sea turtles spend more time on the surface in spring, putting them at greater risk of being hit by a boat.

 What can boaters do?
 Be vigilant, be ready to slow down or steer clear, and if they do run into a sea turtle or manatee, stand-by and immediately contact the DNR at 800-2-SAVE-ME (800-272-8363).
 This provides biologists the best chance to help these animals and gather data useful in conserving them.
 Boaters will not be charged if operating their boat responsibly and the collision was an accident.

 State Sea Turtle Program Coordinator Mark Dodd, a senior wildlife biologist with the Georgia Department of Natural Resources, emphasized that sea turtles are not limited to the ocean side of barrier islands.
 “They occur everywhere, not just in the ocean,” Dodd said.
 “They’re in the sounds, the estuaries, the tidal creeks.”

 While nesting data indicates that these federally threatened turtles are holding their own, boat strikes that kill or injure reproductive females are a significant threat.
 In 2020, 26 percent of the sea turtles found dead or injured on the beach or strand in Georgia suffered injuries consistent with being hit by a boat.